 Please be aware that there are now several different auto-injectors on the market.
 They all deliver the same life-saving medication – epinephrine, however, there are differences in how they operate.
 It is essential that the patient, family members, and caregivers are trained and comfortable using the product of choice.
 Also check with your school nurse to make sure they are trained on your child’s auto-injector.

 Make sure your Food Allergy Action Plan is in place and all the necessary school forms are signed by the physician.
 Each school system requires different forms, so call or check their school website.

 You may want to meet with the school nurse and teacher(s) to make sure they are aware of the food allergy and are clear on the procedure in the event of accidental exposure.
 It is important to communicate that when in doubt — always administer epi.
 Administering epinephrine will not cause any serious symptoms — however delaying use can have fatal consequences.

 When your children are young, let the other parents in the class know about the allergy.
 You may want to suggest food-allergy-friendly snacks or recipes for class parties.

 If your child has asthma, make sure you know the triggers and have your Asthma Care Plan in place.
-You will also need to fill out the school forms and have authorization for your child to carry their medicines.
-When you visit your allergist, they will administer a breathing test and make sure your child doesn’t need an adjustment to medications.
+You will also need to fill out the school forms and have authorization for your child to carry their medications.
+When you visit your allergist, they will administer a breathing test and make sure your child doesn’t need an adjustment to their prescriptions.
 Asthma shouldn’t keep your child from living a full and active life.